Collaboration with Muhimbili University of Health and Allied Sciences (MUHAS), Tanzania

 The current Sida program supports students who registers at KI as well as those registering at MUHAS.
 To achieve the program’s objectives, from 2019 all the Sida-supported doctoral students from MUHAS will be regarded as KI doctoral students when applying for doctoral courses at KI.
 This is applicable for courses stipulated in the course catalogue.

-Deadline for applications is May 15 and November 15.
+For deadline for applications find information on Course catalogue and vacancies – doctoral courses.
 It is therefore important for the doctoral students from MUHAS to indicate the following statement in their application:

 I am a Sida-financed PhD student at Muhimbili University of Health and Allied Sciences in collaboration with KI and belong thus to the same selection group as doctoral students admitted to doctoral education at Karolinska Institutet.